RobertAhlin/webshop-with-react/README.md

 The AddToCartButton component is a React component that renders a button.
 When clicked, it adds a given product to the cart.
 It takes two props: product (the item to add) and addToCart (the function to handle adding the item).
 The button's onClick event triggers the addToCart function with the product as an argument.
 - **Footer**
 - **Header**
-- **Modal**
+- **ProductDetailModal**
-The Modal component is a React component that displays a modal dialog for a product.
+The ProductDetailModal component is a React component that displays a modal dialog for a product.
 It accepts four props: isOpen, onClose, product, and addToCart.
 If isOpen is false, the component returns null and nothing is rendered.
 When open, it displays a modal overlay with the product's image, title, price, and description.
 There are two buttons: one to close the modal (triggers onClose) and one to add the product to the cart (triggers addToCart with the product as an argument).